 At the start of each Tripos examination, an examiner (normally one of the two with responsibility for that paper) attends for the first twenty minutes in order to answer questions put by candidates, where this is appropriate.
+The Chair of Examiners should attend the General Paper examinations for Part IB and Part II.
 A gown must be worn.